tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 The `tikv_client` crate will be tested with Travis CI using Rust's standard testing framework.
 We will also include benchmark with criterion in the future.
-For public functions which process user input, we will seek to use fuzz testing such as `quickcheck` to find subtle bugs.
+For public functions which process user input, we will seek to use fuzz testing such as `proptest` to find subtle bugs.

 The CI will validate all code is warning free, passes `rustfmt`, and passes a `clippy` check without lint warnings.